dansta0804/component_scalars/README.md

 Component Based System Engineering

 ---

 ## About the component
 The `vdot` component is an educational tool for upper secondary school (11-12) students who want to better understand the concept of vector scalar product and improve their Python programming language skills by developing programs that integrate the developed component.

 ---

 ## Features
 The Python component processes text files containing vectors, computes scalar products and displays the results in a specified format.

+#### Input
 The component is able to process input files containing:
 - Comment lines (they do not contain vector values).
 These lines start symbol `#`;
 - Empty lines;
 - Vector values that are provided in a scientific notation (for example, `-5.125e19`);
 - Lines with non-numeric vector values (for example, `6d`);
 - Odd number of vector values in a line (in such case scalar product cannot be computed).

+#### Result
 The result (the scalar product) is represented using the default format `5.6g`, which indicates that small numbers are represented using a low decimal expression, very large or very small values are represented using an exponential format (scientific notation).

 ---

 ## Installation